xiix0/scam/README.md

-You enjoy the company of other people.
+You will give someone a piece of your mind, which you can ill afford.